NicoG96/The-Software-Engineering-Interview/README.md

 - Typically used to filter, log, encrypt, decrypt, &/or transform requests
 - An ideal location to implement caching

+## Coding Assessment

+1. Gather requirements
+   1. Format of input?
+   2. Size of input?
+   3. Range of values?
+   4. What _kind_ of values?
+Negatives?
+Floating points?
+   5. Can we assume the input is well-formed and non-null?
+   6. Duplicates?
+   7. Edge cases?
+   8. Should the original input be preserved?
+   9. Can we assume English alphabet?
+2. Devise a small example to ensure the question is understood
+3. Explain high-level approach
+   1. Elaborate on a brute force algo first, then consider optimizations
+      1. Explain estimated time and space complexity
+   2. If solution not clear, consider multiple and verbalize why each would (or wouldn't) work
+4. Once an approach has been determined, _then_ start coding
+   1. Draft skeleton using pseudocode
+   2. If stuck, explain why what you initially thought would work is no longer true
+      1. Devise test cases, see if a pattern emerges
+      2. Think about tangentially related problems and how they were solved before
+      3. Iterate through different data structures and see if they can be leveraged for the problem at hand
+      4. Can repeated work be cached?
+         1. Trading off memory for speed
+5. Talk about what you're currently coding and its intended purpose
+   1. Start with a simplified example and solve for base cases
+6. Review code
+   1. Refactor where possible
+7. Come up with test cases
+   1. Ensure the edge cases are covered
+   2. Step through with debugger
+8. Estimate the time and space complexity
+    1. Explain any potential trade-offs that could be made

 ## Python

 ### Dictionaries <!-- omit in toc -->